temporalio/documentation/docs-src/cloud/how-to-setup-export.md

    1. Name: A name for the export sink.
    2. AWS S3 Bucket Name: the name of an the configured AWS S3 bucket to send Closed Workflow Histories to.
    3. AWS Account ID: The AWS account ID.
-   4. Role Name: The name of the AWS IAM role to use for the AWS CloudFormation stack that has write permission to the S3 bucket.
+   4. Role Name: The name of the AWS IAM role to use for the CloudFormation stack that has write permission to the S3 bucket.
    5. KMS ARN: (optional) The ARN of the AWS KMS key to use for encryption of the exported Workflow History.
-4. You will be taken to the AWS CloudFormation Console to create the stack with pre-populated information.
+4. You will be taken to the CloudFormation Console to create the stack with pre-populated information.
    1. Review the information and then select **Create stack**.

-### Manual setup
+#### Manual setup

+The manual setup provides an CloudFormation template to manually configure an CloudFormation stack.

 1. Open the Temporal Cloud UI and navigate to the Namespace you want to configure.
 2. Select **Configure** from the **Export** card.
 3. Select **Manual** from **Access method**.
-   1. Enter the Template URL into your web browser to download your copy of the AWS CloudFormation template.
+   1. Enter the Template URL into your web browser to download your copy of the CloudFormation template.
-   2. Configure the AWS CloudFormation template for your export sink.
+   2. Configure the CloudFormation template for your export sink.
-   3. Follow the steps in the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) by uploading the template to the AWS CloudFormation console.
+   3. Follow the steps in the [AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html) by uploading the template to the CloudFormation console.

-## Using tcld
+### Using tcld

 :::note Enable the Export feature